DonTee-Why/visualizer-cli/README.md

 ## Features

-- Pass data boundaries in form of flags in the terminal
+- Pass data boundaries in as flags in the terminal
 - Represents data in a graph
 - Draw graph directly in the terminal